|How compiled||Based on third party data|

 (Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.)

 The annual release of divorce statistics is announced on the GOV.UK release calendar at least four weeks in advance.
 Prior to 2016 data, we aimed to publish annual divorce statistics around 12 to 13 months after the end of the reference period.
-Since 2016, we have been receiving monthly datasets rather than annual ones, this has enabled more timely publications than previously possible; we now aim to publish data around nine months after the end of the data year.
+From the 2015 data year, divorce data were received monthly, three months after the end of the month; this enabled timely quality assurance and more timely publications from the 2016 data year than previously possible - we now aim to publish data around nine months after the end of the data year.
+Divorces in 2018 are now received 15 days after the end of the month.
+The final annual dataset is then received three months after the year end.

-Prior to 2010, final divorce statistics were published alongside final marriage statistics in the Annual Reference Volume FM2.
+Final divorce statistics for 2007 and earlier were published alongside final marriage statistics in the Annual Reference Volume FM2.
 The concluding volume of FM2 was published in March 2010 (2007 divorces data).
-From January 2010 onwards (2008 divorces data), the publication of final data has taken place 12 to 13 months after the end of the data year.
+Final divorce statistics for 2008 to 2015 took place around 12 to 13 months after the end of the data year.

 There have been three occasions when the divorces release has been delayed.
 The release of 2013, 2014 and 2015 statistics was delayed due to data processing changes following the move to receiving electronic data, rather than paper forms.
 This change occurred from the 2013 data year and more time has been required for detailed quality assurance following the processing changes.
 The 2013 release was also delayed to enable new and revised population estimates by marital status to be used in the calculation of divorce rates.
 Delays to other related publications also impacted on the 2014 divorces publication date due to available staff resource.

-During quality assurance work in 2008 we identified a shortfall of records between the Office for National Statistics (ONS) and MoJ 2007 divorce figures for some courts.
+During quality assurance work in 2008, we identified a shortfall of divorce records for 2007 for some courts between Office for National Statistics (ONS) and MoJ.
 Further investigation identified that duplicates existed in both datasets.
 Both organisations began the task of removing these duplicates and consequently divorce statistics for 2003 to 2007 were revised on 28 January 2010.
 These revised figures were published alongside final summary divorce figures for 2008.

 Although this first release of 2008 divorces was later than the usual publication date at the time (August), the release provided final summary data rather than provisional data previously published at this point.